artis3n/cloud-hackbox/README.md

 Details about the Terraform provision and optional variables to customize can be found in [the README](kali/terraform/README.md) in `kali/terraform`.

-When you no longer need the infrastructure, clean it up with
+When you no longer need the infrastructure, clean it up with:

 ```bash
 make destroy